+Configuration of RS232 interface is accessible on Expansion Port page.
 In the upper part of the configuration window, the port can be enabled and the type of the connected port is shown in the Port Type item.
 Other items are described in the table below.
-IPv6 TCP/UDP client/server are supported.
+IPv6 TCP/UDP client/server is supported as well.